How to open a bank account in Canada

 Bank of Montreal is the oldest bank in Canada, and another that offers a dedicated package for newcomers to the country.

-The BMO NewStart Program¹⁰ includes all kinds of special offers and perks on chequing accounts¹¹, including no monthly fees on its Performance Plan chequing account and a free safety deposit box for 12 months.
-This account offers unlimited transactions and a cash bonus for opening the account online.
+The BMO NewStart Program¹⁰ includes all kinds of special offers and perks on chequing accounts¹¹, including no monthly fees on its Performance Plan chequing account, a $60 cash bonus for renting a safety deposit box, and more.

 Other accounts from BMO include: